-Asking your landlord to protect your tenancy deposit (while you're still a tenant)
+Ask your landlord to protect your tenancy deposit

-If it has been 30 days or more since you paid you tenancy deposit, write to your landlord asking for your deposit to be protected.
+If it has been 30 days or more since you paid your tenancy deposit, write to your landlord asking for your deposit to be protected.

-If your deposit has not been protected and you're still in the same tenancy, write to you landlord about possible court action.
+If your deposit has not been protected in a deposit protection scheme and you're still in the same tenancy, write to you landlord about possible court action.

 Write to your landlord asking for the return of your deposit if it wasn't returned to you at the end of your tenancy.